 Due to overwhelming response, we are unable to host all applicants from the large number of applications we receive.
 All applicants will be informed approximately one week after the deadline what the status of their application is.

-Cost: The retreat is held at no cost to survivors and their supporters.
-There is a $250 deposit (payable by cheque only) to hold your place on the retreat that will be returned at the end of the retreat.
+COST: The retreat is held at no cost to survivors and their supporters.
+There is a $100 deposit (payable by cheque only) to hold your place in the retreat that will be returned at the end of the retreat weekend.

 - A survivor may bring with them one close supporter who has been with them throughout their cancer journey.
 Survivors and supporters share a room.